 When the Fool finally enters the Wheel of Fortune tarot card, they are ready for their first truly life-altering lesson, starting to see a pattern within the world itself and their own place within.
 The Fool now sees the world as a perfect tapestry made of patterns and cycles that repeat themselves and create wonderful harmony.

 Even Lady Luck (and, conversely, misfortune) is now seen as various cogs in the machine, something that guides people along with meaningful intent rather than random chaos.
-This is a turning point in the Fool’s journey as they catch a first glimpse of their own destiny and place in that wonderful pattern.
+This is a turning point in the Fool’s journey as they catch the first glimpse of their own destiny and place in that wonderful pattern.

-The Wheel of Fortune love tarot
+Meditating with the Wheel of Fortune

 Keeping this card close to you can act as a lucky charm talisman, something to rely on when you’re feeling low or asking a higher power or the universe to grant you some luck.